Advice on Eating Game

 - Avoid handling or cutting through the skull or spinal cord.
 Use separate dedicated knives, saws and cutting boards to butcher deer, particularly if you cut through the spinal cord or skull (such as when removing antlers).
 Do not use regular kitchen utensils.
 Wash thoroughly with soap and water any knives, butchering tools, work surfaces, hands and any other part of the body that has been exposed to animal tissue, blood, urine or feces.
 Equipment should then be rinsed with boiling (212°F) water or sanitized with a chemical sanitizer.

-- As an additional precaution against CWD, you can soak cleaned knives and tools for one hour in a fresh solution of household chlorine bleach (unscented) mixed with an equal amount of water (e.g., 1 quart bleach with 1 quart of water), air dry, then rinse with clean water.
+- As an additional precaution against CWD, you can soak cleaned knives and tools for one hour in a fresh solution of household chlorine bleach (unscented) mixed with an equal amount of water (for example, 1 quart bleach with 1 quart of water), air dry, then rinse with clean water.
 Wipe down cleaned counters and other surfaces with the bleach solution and allow them to air dry.

-- Warning: When handling bleach, wear rubber or latex gloves and avoid getting bleach in eyes or on skin or clothing.
+- Warning: When handling bleach, wear nitrile, rubber or latex gloves and avoid getting bleach in eyes or on skin or clothing.
 If bleach contacts eyes, skin, or clothing, immediately wash affected area with water and remove affected clothing.
 Make sure that enough fresh air is available because bleach may cause eye, nose, or throat irritation.

 - Avoid handling the brain and spinal tissues or fluids, saliva and mouth parts of game animals.
 If these tissues or fluids are handled, wash hands thoroughly with soap and water.
 If these tissues or fluids make contact with a person's eyes, nose, mouth, or fresh open breaks in a person's skin, contact the local health department to see if rabies exposure may have occurred and whether the animal should be tested for rabies.